androidwiltron/craiggoddenpayne.github.io/_posts/2018-5-7-aws-simple-cloud-setup.md

 Security Groups feature:
 - Resource level traffic firewall, meaning you can block by resource such as Instance, ELB etc.
-- Ingress and Egress rules
+- Ingress and Egress rules combined
 - Is stateful (return traffic is allowed)

 Access Control Lists feature: